A Weekend in Portugal: 3 Days in Porto

 Visit the lighthouse in Foz

 Foz is located just 15-20 minutes by bus from the city center and is a must on any Porto travel itinerary!
 The quaint town is located on the water, with a long stretch of beach and the cutest red lighthouse!
+This is one of the best beach day trips from Porto.

 Explore the many churches